daniel-guggenheim/celebrity-sponsor/README.md

 <img src="github_content/uml.png" alt="uml diagram of the architecture" width="80%">

 ### Implementation
-The user classes have been described in ``src/aiaUsers``. ``src/campaignManager`` handles everything related to the campaign, including the ``CompanyProposition``, the ``UserProposition`` and everything related to the ``Auction``. ``src/imageModifier`` handles the image transformation, both the JavaScript in the frontend that allow the celebrity to modify the image in the browser, and the backend that perform the final transformation using the python *PIL* library.
+The user classes have been described in ``src/aiaUsers``.<br />
+``src/campaignManager`` handles everything related to the campaign, including the ``CompanyProposition``, the ``UserProposition`` and everything related to the ``Auction``.<br />
+``src/imageModifier`` handles the image transformation, both the JavaScript in the frontend that allows the celebrity to modify the image in the browser, and the backend that performs the final transformation using the python *PIL* library.

-User management and authorization has been entirely handled.
-The celebrity users and company users each have access to different part of the platform, and anonymous users are always redirected to a login page when trying to access any secured page.
+User management and authorizations have been entirely handled.
+The celebrity users and company users each have access to different part of the platform and cannot access the other user sections.
+Anonymous users are always redirected to a login page when trying to access any secured page.

 ## Project requirements
 This project uses Python 3.5 with Django 1.9.<br>